plq2013/RepData_PeerAssessment1/PA1_template.md

     ```

-    The imputed data has changed the mean value and the median value of total steps taken per day.
+    Answer: The imputed data has changed the mean value and the median value of total steps taken per day.

 ## Are there differences in activity patterns between weekdays and weekends?